 To finalize a prescriptive easement, the “hostile” party must file a claim proving that they have fulfilled all requirements in a prescriptive easement.
 While you most likely won’t stumble upon a prescriptive easement, it’s important to be on the lookout, because you never know.

-Is it bad to have an easement on your property?
+Is having an easement on your property a bad thing?

 Easements really have no bad implications to a property and are generally instituted to protect multiple property owners.
 However, they do have some implications and may prevent you from building any additions or making modifications to a property.